dosisod/dosisod.github.io/blog/film/2023-july-bellevue/index.md

 That's it!
 These pictures turned out a lot better than I expected, which means it only goes downhill from here.
 Next time I need to go shooting in manual mode.
-My camera did a great job in auto, but I need to figure out what shutter speed to use (I had my apeture all the way open, so I might want to play with that as well).
+My camera did a great job in auto, but I need to figure out what shutter speed to use (I had my aperture all the way open, so I might want to play with that as well).

 <br>